biostatsPMH/BiostatsUHNplus/README.md

 #> Order of nested ids matter.
 For example, in c('id1','id2') id1 should be nested within id2, etc.
 #> Warning in (function (data, covs, maincov = NULL, id = NULL, digits = 1, : Unnested p-value and statistical test is incorrect for nested data, but is kept for comparison to nested p-value.
 #> Nested p-value derived from anova(afex::mixed(maincov ~ cov + (1|id1:id2:...idn), family=binomial, data, method='LRT')).
+#>
+#> Using 12 processor(s) for parallel processing.
+#> Warning: Low counts are present in change_ctdna_group variable consider Fisher's
+#> test.
+#> Warning: Low counts are present in orr variable consider Fisher's test.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: age
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: sex, id, cohort
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: l_size
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: pdl1
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: tmb
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: baseline_ctdna
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: change_ctdna_group, id, cohort
+#> Contrasts set to contr.sum for the following variables: orr, id, cohort
+#> Contrasts set to contr.sum for the following variables: cbr, id, cohort
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: os_time
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: pfs_status
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Contrasts set to contr.sum for the following variables: id, cohort
+#> Numerical variables NOT centered on 0: pfs_time
+#> If in interactions, interpretation of lower order (e.g., main) effects difficult.
+#> Registered S3 method overwritten by 'httr':
+#>   method         from
+#>   print.response rmutil
 ```

 <table class="table table" style="margin-left: auto; margin-right: auto; margin-left: auto; margin-right: auto;">